Ty-Thetravelguy/weather-way-mp2/README.md

 ## Bugs

 While developing my app, I encountered a spacing issue after the paragraph with the ID welcomeMessage.
 Initially, I tried toggling visibility with visibility: hidden/visible to manage the paragraph's display.
 However, the containing div remained visible.
-Uncertain how to proceed, I consulted with ChatGPT and learned about evaluating content truthiness post-trimming, given that an empty string evaluates as falsy.
+Uncertain how to proceed, I asked Chat GPT about this and learned about evaluating content truthiness post-trimming, given that an empty string evaluates as falsy.
 This insight led me to switch to style.display = 'none' to effectively show and hide content, resolving the spacing issue seamlessly.

 Integrating the Google Places Autocomplete API presented its own set of challenges.
 Missteps with the script URL and an overwhelming amount of data returned were initial hurdles.
 The turning point came when I specified the types object as cities, refining the API's output to align with my needs for city names only.

 Displaying the Google Map introduced another hurdle.
-My CSS mistakenly used .map (class selector) instead of #map (ID selector), which impeded the JavaScript from locating the map ID.
+In my CSS I mistakenly used .map (class selector) instead of #map (ID selector), which impeded the JavaScript from locating the map ID.
 This oversight was corrected with help from student tutoring, reinforcing the distinction between IDs for unique elements and classes for groups sharing styles or functions.

 Working with the Open Weather Map API was particularly daunting.
 Despite my confidence in the constructed URL, data retrieval remained elusive until I secured a student developer account and accessed a different URL.
 This breakthrough significantly advanced my project.